 Inside, the physical closeness of the XJ's interior makes it feel more sporting.
 The seats are firmer and flatter, with more adjustments and heating and ventilation, but there's less head and leg room in front and, especially, in back.
 It's tight at the knees on either side of the front console, but leg room is lavish, especially on long-wheelbase cars.
 There's one significant letdown, though; that's the limited headroom in back, due to a roofline that's just a bit lower than perhaps it should be.

-Standard safety equipment is respectable, with six airbags, anti-lock brakes, traction and stability control; there's also a blind-spot alert system built into each XJ, and adaptive cruise control is optional.
+Standard safety equipment is respectable, with six airbags, anti-lock brakes, and traction and stability control; there's also a blind-spot alert system built into each XJ, while adaptive cruise control is an available option.
 But items like lane-keep systems, head-up displays, and night-vision systems--optional on the German flagship models--aren't anywhere to be seen here.